Parent Project: Changing Destructive Adolescent Behavior

 This 10-Unit class has been taught by Greg Handleton MA, LPCC-S, TRCC twice per year for the past 12 years, and is open to the public even as many attendees are folks who are being court-ordered to attend.

-Location: On the Juvenile Court campus, specifically, in the large group room inside the Juvenile Probation wing of the new Juvenile Court courthouse.
+Location: On the Juvenile Court campus, specifically, in the large group room inside the Juvenile Probation wing of the new Juvenile Court courthouse: 2340 Clermont Center Dr. - Batavia, OH - 45103.

 Childcare will be provided on-site during the adult class time by one of our Juvenile Probation staff members.
 It is imperative that parents do everything in their power to make arrangements amongst family and friends for childcare, since we usually only have one adult who’s available.
-Parents must NOT bring any children to any class without prior approval from both the PO and the class facilitator.
+Parents must NOT bring any children to any class without prior approval.

-This class is a FREE resource (including the Parent Manual that you will be provided) for parents struggling with the behavior of children age 12 or older … even for parents of adult children still living at home.
+Other: This class is a FREE resource (including the Parent Manual that you will be provided) for parents struggling with the behavior of children age 12 or older … even for parents of adult children still living at home.
 This class is not a “normal” how-to, rather, it is designed for parents whose child is out of control (or nearly so) and whose strong-willed and defiant nature renders traditional parenting techniques ineffective.
+Only parents attend this class.
+Only 22 seats are available, therefore, please be sure to RSVP.

 NOTE: This class is NOT designed to help parents of children on the Autism Spectrum or parents of children with severe developmental/cognitive/neurological delays.
 However, that being said, you can attend this class if your child has AD/HD.
 Please feel free to email me with any questions, or give me a call if it would be easier to just have a conversation about your child and the appropriateness of this class for you.